Sylvass690/brawl-evaluation/README.md

 # brawl-evaluation
-Historic Brawl evaluation using custom model
+Historic Brawl card and deck evaluation using custom models